Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

 #
 "FOX_LOCAL_CALLBACK_SCRIPT"
    - point to a custom "callback" script that will be executed just before creating the final recovery image
-   - eg, a script to delete some files, or add some files to the ramdisk
+   - eg, a script to delete some files, or add some files to the ramdisk, or to the OrangeFox zip, etc
    - ensure that you set the executable bit of the script (eg, "chmod 0755 my-callback-script.sh")
+   - this callback script will be executed twice:
+   -	1. just before building the recovery image; here, it will receive the path of the recovery ramdisk as the first argument, and "--first-call" as the second argument
+   -	2. just before creating the OrangeFox zip; here, it will receive the path of the temporary working directory as the first argument, and "--last-call" as the second argument
+   - ensure that you full test the callback script to be clear that it does exactly what you want it to do, and nothing else
-   - there is no default
+   - default = nothing
 #
 "FOX_REPLACE_TOOLBOX_GETPROP"
    - set to 1 to replace the (stripped down) toolbox version of the "getprop" command